ycleong/AdviceTaking/README.md

 * [Fitting participants' performance on the stock prediction task](code/StockPrediction.m)

 ### Example Face Stimuli
 Face stimuli were drawn from the Interdisciplinary Affective Science Laboratory (IASLab) Face Set.
+We used faces posing calm expressions with mouth closed and eyes gazing straight ahead.
 We added 6 example faces here as supplemental material for our manuscript.
 Users who wish to use this dataset should contact the owners at www.affective-science.org.
 If requested by the owners, we would be happy to remove the 6 example photos here.
 * [Example Stimuli](stimuli/)